View Meeting Documents

 Hear from a Trump Administration official on the Presidential Executive Order on regulatory relief.
 Then participate in small groups led by ERIC Advisory Council members to discuss specific regulations and how ERIC can change them to reduce compliance and other burdens on employers.
 Topics to be discussed are:

 Defined contribution plans

 Health plan regulations not related to the ACA

-the very latest and what it means to large plan sponsors Efforts to repeal and replace the Affordable Care Act could have vast effects on those enrolled in Medicaid or who purchase health insurance in the individual market.
-But what will it mean for employers?
-This discussion will focus on what employers have to gain or lose and what else can be done to encourage delivery system reform, transparency, cost-containment, and quality improvement.
+A discussion of the ongoing efforts to repeal and replace the Affordable Care Act, and what effects it will have on those enrolled in Medicaid or who purchase health insurance in the individual market.
+The panel will also focus on what employers stand to gain or lose, and what else can be done to encourage delivery system reform, transparency, cost-containment, and quality improvement.

-Democrats and Republicans from the House and the Senate Committees writing employee benefits and tax laws will address ERIC members and field our pressing questions.
-This will be a great chance to ask those intricately involved in the process to comment on the impact of current legislative discussions on the future of employee benefits.
+Hear from the key policymakers writing employee benefits and tax laws in both the House and Senate.
+ERIC members will have the opportunity to question those intricately involved in the legislative process, and comment on the impact of current or proposed legislation their effect on employee benefits.

 U.S. Supreme Court Litigation Update

 Review of cases before and recently decided by the U.S. Supreme Court on employee benefit matters important to ERIC members, including a discussion of the impact of the addition of a ninth Justice.

 This panel will explore the latest challenges and successful strategies in financial wellness, including public policy ideas that can help bolster employers' ability to encourage employees to save money and maximize the efficiency of their spending.
 We will also examine the challenges associated with balancing the costs of retiree health benefits, with the need to ensure older employees are not locked into employment just to maintain health insurance.
 Panelists will discuss options to empower employers and employees regarding financial wellness.

 Breakout Series 1